 The fifth step to prevent cavities in kids is to encourage drinking water.
 The habit is easy to form as it takes no effort.
 Inculcate the habit of drinking water throughout the day and every day.

 It flushes the bacteria that accumulates in the mouth.
 That prevents acid from building up and harming the teeth.
 If you get fluoridated water, then practice drinking it as fluoride is known to fight cavities.

 Also Read: Cosmetic Dentistry: Changing your teeth and your smile for the better

 Visiting A Dental Clinic Is a Must.

 Never take visits to the dentist lightly.
 Just like you make it a habit to brush two times a day with your child, make it routine to visit a paediatric dentist.
-Ideally, you should take your child once every six months to a dental clinic to prevent cavities.
+Ideally, you should take your child once every six months to your nearest dental clinic in Medavakkam, Chennai, to prevent cavities.